Listen to the Cancer.Net Podcast: What is Chemoprevention?, adapted from this content.

 Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs may lower the risk of many types of cancer in people with an average risk of cancer.

 Chemoprevention may delay cancer.
 However, a person using a chemopreventive drug could still develop cancer in the future.
 In this respect, chemoprevention for cancer may be similar to using drugs—such as statins or antihypertensive drugs, which are not 100% protective—to prevent heart disease or stroke.

 Risks and benefits of chemoprevention

-For instance, a person with a higher risk of developing cancer may be willing to accept specific side effects, if the tradeoff is a lower risk of cancer.
-However, a healthy person may not want to take a medication that gives them side effects when they are not already sick.
+Before taking any drug, talk with your doctor about the risks and benefits of chemoprevention.
+For example, drugs that may lower the risk of cancer may increase the risk of side effects.
+People with a higher risk of developing cancer may be willing to accept specific side effects.
+However, others may not want to use a drug that gives them side effects when they are not already sick.
 Everyone's preferences are different.

 Chemoprevention in clinical trials

-Often, substances that seem to prevent cancer in the laboratory setting don't prevent cancer when tested in people.
-In some situations, chemoprevention was shown to cause harms, some of which were serious or even life-threatening.
-For example, beta carotene, a substance found in carrots, squash, and similar vegetables, was thought to help prevent cancer.
+Often, substances that seem to prevent cancer in a laboratory setting don't prevent cancer when tested in people.
+Moreover, some clinical trials have shown that certain types of chemoprevention cause harms—some serious or even life threatening.
+For example, beta carotene, a substance found in carrots, squash, and similar vegetables was thought to help prevent lung cancer.
 When tested in clinical trials, though, it raised the risk of lung cancer in people who smoked.